-Pin nRSTO is an active-low, open-drain output pin that keeps the MPU in a Reset state.
+The nRSTO pin is an active-low, open-drain output pin that keeps the MPU in a Reset state.
 The nRSTO pin is released (i.e., goes High-Z) with a 16ms delay upon successful completion of a start-up sequence. nRSTO is immediately asserted low when either the VIN voltage falls below the UVLO threshold, or a Fault condition is detected at system level (such as a Thermal Shutdown) or an overcurrent condition is detected on the Buck channels.
-Please see Section 5.4 "Protections" for more details on the Faults that would cause the nRSTO signal low assertion. nRSTO also goes low when the Hibernate mode is entered.
+See Section 5.5 "Protections" for more details on the Faults that would cause the nRSTO signal low assertion. nRSTO also goes low when the Hibernate mode is entered.